CloudLabs-MOC/CloudLabs-SEED/Network-Security/BGP-Exploration-and-Attack-Lab/BGP-Exploration-and-Attack-Lab.md

 ```
 Figure 2: Interact with a node
 ```
-- For an autonomous system N, its first internal network’s prefix is10.N.0.0/24, the second internal network is10.N.1.0/24, and so on.
+- For an autonomous system N, its first internal network’s prefix is `10.N.0.0/24`, the second internal network is `10.N.1.0/24`, and so on.
-- In each network, the address 200 to 255 are for routers.
-For hosts (non-router), their IP address start from 71.
-For example, in AS-155,10.155.0.255is a BGP router, while 10.155.0.71is a host.
+- In each network, the address `200` to `255` are for routers.
+For hosts (non-router), their IP address start from `71`.
+For example, in AS-155, `10.155.0.255 `is a BGP router, while `10.155.0.71 `is a host.

 ## 3 Task 1: Stub Autonomous System